squid-cache/squid-cache.github.io/Translations.rst

 === Become a language moderator ===

-If you are able to help out over a longer period or even short term.
 We really need people familiar enough with each language listed above to verify and approve/reject the general suggestions.
 Please contact AmosJeffries directly about becoming a moderator.

 == How does this affect my installed Squid? ==